 4. Make sure you understand the “terms of their release”

-How to Justice notes the importance of understanding the terms of your loved one’s release to ensure they remain in compliance with them.
+It is important to understand the terms of your loved one’s release to ensure they remain compliant.
 If they don’t, they will likely be arrested again.
 Common parole conditions include:

 - Drug/alcohol testing